-Liposuction is a procedure performed in tandem with other procedures such as a facelift, breast reduction, or a tummy tuck, provided the patient is an acceptable surgical risk.
-You may be an excellent candidate for liposuction if you are in good overall health, maintain a stable weight, and have realistic expectations regarding your desired goals.
+Liposuction is a procedure performed by Lavinia K. Chong, MD in tandem with other procedures such as a breast reduction, breast lift, or a tummy tuck, provided the patient is an acceptable surgical risk.
+You may be an excellent candidate for liposuction in Newport Beach with Dr. Chong if you are in good overall health, maintain a stable weight, and have realistic expectations regarding your desired goals.

 Regrettably, we tend to lose our “baby faces” as the “spare tires” accumulate and persist around our mid-section.
 Many young mothers will experience loss of breast volume (primarily fat) after pregnancy and seek a breast augmentation.
 By contrast, menopausal women whose breasts and bellies have “fluffed” out, may choose breast reduction and body contouring.

 For individuals who are close to their “ideal body weight”, liposuction can be employed to treat those notoriously stubborn areas which are nicknamed “love handles”, “back fat”, and “belly fat”.
 Liposuction is not intended to replace diet, exercise, and healthy lifestyles.
 Fat varies in color, the size of the cells, susceptibility to loss with age, weight loss, hormonal changes, etc. according to anatomical zones, gender, and ethnicity.

 Since its introduction in the 1970s, liposuction techniques have “morphed”, but the basic selection criteria remain as follows: a) patient selection, optimizing all medical conditions; b) conforming to ASPS (American Society of Plastic Surgeons) recommendations to limit lipo-aspirate to 5 liters for outpatient procedures; c) analysis of the overlying skin quality and quantity.
 Skin which is thin or riddled with stretch marks will often not retract well.
 Massive weight loss patients illustrate this principle and are better served by excisional lifts (tummy tucks, etc.) rather than liposuction.

 Here are some myths and misconceptions about liposuction:

 - Myth: It’ll come back somewhere else.

 Reality: Fat distribution is a function of genetics and the environment.

 - Myth: It can only be done once.